Hibis5946/Interactive-map-of-locations-extracted-from-the-haunted-places-dataset-using-NASA-JPL-MEMEX/README.md

 <br>Click on GeoParse button, and then wait (takes ~10 minutes)
 <br>Click on View button
 ![image (1)](https://github.com/user-attachments/assets/d182a4b7-2c9a-4227-89ae-a5e3d19709c2)
-<br>You have to make sure that you select haunted_index in the index pane
+You have to make sure that you select haunted_index in the index pane
 <br>
 <br>Output Sample
 ![haunted_places_map](https://github.com/user-attachments/assets/2572be23-c1cc-4207-8bb6-d353ef2ae999)

 ###
 # Other helpful commands #
-<br>But not necessary
+But not necessary
 - Manage Java version
 <br>java -version
 <br>sudo update-alternatives --config java